-The findings from the study reported that there was a significant correlation between all of the factors mentioned above, except vision and the incidence of falls.
+The study’s findings reported a significant correlation between all of the factors mentioned above, except vision and the incidence of falls.
 However, the data suggested that there was no correlation between mental health and the occurrence of falls.
 According to the data, there was a strong correlation between environmental hazards and the occurrence of falls, suggesting that there is an increased risk of falls in hazardous environments.

 Similar findings were also reported in a study conducted in India to assess the prevalence of falls among the urban elderly population.
 It reported that 81% of the older population experienced a fall when exposed to hazards.

-A study in Korean on the health-related among home fallers in older Korean women also reported similar findings.
-It stated that some hazards, such as poor lighting, slippery floors, and door sills, caused a fall and that 75% of the older women diagnosed with 3 diseases or more had a history of falls.
+A study in Korea on health-related among home fallers in older Korean women also reported similar findings.
+It stated that some hazards, such as poor lighting, slippery floors, and door sills, caused a fall and that 75% of the older women diagnosed with three diseases or more had a history of falls.

 In 2014, a study conducted in Canada that determined the relationship between chronic diseases and falls among people aged 65 and older also had similar results.
 It was also reported that the risk of falls was significantly higher in the elderly with multiple chronic illnesses than in those with none.
 Chronic conditions include diabetes, cancer, asthma, heart disease, and arthritis, among many others.

-These findings were further supported by a 2014 study in India, which went on to find the correlation between falls and other risk factors.
-Approximately 74% of the elderly with incontinence or lack of urine or bowel control in the study had a history of falls due to obstacles in the way late at night when they would need to use the bathroom frequently.
+These findings were further supported by a 2014 study in India, which went on to find a correlation between falls and other risk factors.
+Approximately 74% of the elderly with incontinence or lack of urine or bowel control in the study had a history of falls due to obstacles in the way late at night when they needed to use the bathroom frequently.
 61.6% of the elderly participants reported a fall due to visual problems from old age.

-In 2013, a study conducted in Japan went on to investigate the correlation between multiple medications and falls among the elderly population.
+In 2013, a study conducted in Japan investigated the correlation between multiple medications and falls among the elderly population.
 The findings reported that approximately 70% of the participants on more than five medications a day reported a history of falls.

 Another limitation of the study was the environmental factors mentioned that could possibly be the cause of falls in Riyadh.
-These factors require further studies to find out the correlation between hazards or environmental factors and the elderly population.
+These factors require further studies to determine the correlation between hazards or environmental factors and the elderly population.

 In conclusion, the study highlights the prevalence of falls among the elderly and the increasing risk of falls with age.
 It also reports the strong connection between the elderly population’s health status and the risk of falls.
 There is a need to develop a health awareness program that educates the elderly on the possible dangers of fall accidents and promotes prevention strategies to help them cope with their advancing age.